 Conversion discounts are increasingly common, even in later-stage debt issuances.
-For First Money issuances, almost all deals with conversion discounts pair them with valuation caps to give investors "lower of" pricing.
-In Bridge deals, valuation caps are much less common, but a substantial number of the conversion discounts have provisions whereby the discount ratchets up over the term of the note.
-(Only 8% of deals used a valuation cap as a standalone provision in the absence of a conversion discount).
+For first money issuances, most deals with conversion discounts pair them with valuation caps to give investors "lower of" pricing and this formulation is more common this year in Bridge deals as well.
+In Late Bridge deals, valuation caps are less common, but a substantial number of the conversion discounts are paired with other protections, such as provisions whereby the discount ratchets up over the term of the note or provisions guaranteeing the noteholder "most favored nation" status vis-a-vis any later investor.